Stewarts & Lloyds: Second World War

 In common with other steel producers, from the outbreak of World War II, much of the output went to war-related usage.
-The best-known contribution of the works was Pipe Line Under The Ocean (PLUTO), a pipeline built, following the Normandy landings landings to supply fuel for the invading forces.
+The best-known contribution of the works was Pipe Line Under The Ocean (PLUTO), a pipeline built, following the Normandy landings to supply fuel for the invading forces.
 Almost 1,000 miles of steel tubes went into the main HAMEL project.
 In acknowledgement of the Corby steelworks' contribution to PLUTO, a public house in Corby was named The Pluto.
 The pub has since closed and the site is awaiting development.

 Another large contribution was the 15,000 miles of tube, used for the construction of beach defences, termed Admiralty scaffolding.
 These were then covered with barbed wire, and other, more dangerous obstructions, becoming known as Wallace Swords.
 A total of over 275,000 miles (about 2.5 million tons) of tube were produced for war-related work during 1939–45.
 Other works in the S&L group provided steel for shell forgings, finished shells and shot.

 Nationalisation

-The steel industry was nationalised for the second time, and the company became part of the British Steel Corporation.
+The steel industry was nationalised for the second time, and the company became part of the British Steel Corporation in 1967.

 Due to the high cost and low quality of local iron ore, steel production at Corby was set to close in November 1979.
 This was delayed until 21 May 1980, due to a national steel strike, when the last coil came off the mill.
 In nearly 40 years of steel production they had made almost 2.5 million tons.
 Tubemaking continues to this day, initially based on steel supplied from Teesside, and today Tata Steel Tubes is the largest customer of steel from South Wales.